alphagov/government-service-design-manual/Copy and content/styleguide.md

     gives us a consistent feel, whether you are in the news section of Inside Government or a quick answer on child benefit rates.

-    Then there are separate sections for the ‘mainstream’ content (this is content for both businesses and citizens) and Inside Government content.
+    Then there are separate sections for the 'mainstream' content (this is content for both businesses and citizens) and Inside Government content.
 These go over the different formats (eg the way we present the information) and go into more detail on specifics.